Caitlyn has a passion for food and fitness, two things that can compliment each other—or not!

 3. Prepare a Breakfast & Pack a Lunch

-A lot of people like to use the excuse that they don't have time to make a healthy breakfast before work, or that when they get to work, there isn't time to go find anything healthy to eat, so they go out and grab fast food.
-Or maybe their friends always invite them out to eat for lunch.
-Whatever the reason, there always seems to be an excuse as to why people can't eat healthy at work.
+A lot of people like to use the excuse that they don't have time to make a healthy breakfast before work or that when they get to work, there isn't time to go find anything healthy to eat, so they go out and grab fast food.
+Or maybe their friends always invite them out to eat lunch.
+Whatever the reason, there always seems to be an excuse as to why people can't eat healthily at work.

-Healthy eating is not as hard as people think, nor is it as boring as some believe.
+Healthy eating is not as hard as people think—and it's not as boring as some believe, either.

 Lunch is simple as well.
 Instead of ordering a pizza or hitting the Chik-Fil-A down the block, bringing in a nutritious lunch and storing it in the break room fridge or keeping it at the desk (out of sight to keep temptation away) is the perfect solution.
 Last night's leftovers make the perfect office lunch, as well as sandwiches, salads, and basically anything else one may have in their kitchen.
 Eating a healthy lunch doesn't have to be complicated.